c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 One way to open the vertical border is more or less like this:

 1. 24-row mode is changed when the VIC is drawing row 25 (between rasterlines ``$f2`` and ``$fa``)
-2. It is changed to 25 rows mode once the raster has passed row 25.
+2. It is changed back to 25-row mode once the raster has passed row 25.

 That has to be done in every frame.